grnet/snf-image/docs/usage.rst

  * Swap partitions are supported
  * The system may use multiple partitions:
-    * dedicated partitions for /boot, /home etc in linux
+    * dedicated partitions for /boot, /home etc in Linux
     * system and boot partition in Windows
  * There are no restrictions on starting sectors of partitions